Is Researching Your Clients and Prospects a Good Idea?

 Not as well as you might think.
 True, you very likely do know a lot about your clients, their businesses and your competitors.
 But that knowledge is all from your perspective.
 We refer to it as your “Internal Brand.”
 It’s how you see reality looking out.
 Your firm, however, often looks very different from the outside looking in — your “External Brand.”

-Similarly, our research also shows that about 65% of the time your clients admit they don’t really know all your firm does.
-Even worse, most clients wish you could perform services that (in over 85% of the cases) you already offer!
+Similarly, our research also shows that about 70% of the time your clients admit they don’t really know all your firm does.

 I don’t believe Hinge has ever worked with a firm that did not uncover a hidden strength — one that their clients saw but they didn’t even realize they had.
 Some things you just take for granted.
 You’re too close to see them.
 And, of course there are all those hidden weaknesses that surface as well.